 Given the coincidental fact that the GD Large arm has almost the same cost as the Combined arm, our study provides an alternate ability to think about complementarities.
 This is to ask: given that a youth has already received a cash transfer of approximately the GD Middle amount, is it better then to spend additional resources on that individual by giving her more cash, or by giving the HD training?
-This comparison is given in the p-values of the F-tests in column (c) of Tables 2 and ??.
+This comparison is given in the p-values of the F-tests in column (c) of Table 2, for primary outcomes, and Tables 3, A.5, and A.6 for secondary outcomes.
 Again, we find no significant differences between these interventions with the exception of business knowledge, showing again that HD is uniquely productive of that outcome.